k0dm1/KodMi-Age-Validator/KodMi-Age-Validator-WordPress/README.txt

 1. Upload `kodmi-age-validator` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

-Once the plugin is active it is automatical on, and no futher action is required unless you need to configure it for your specific needs.
+Once the plugin is active it is automatically on, and no further action is required Unless you need to configure it for your specific needs.

 = Configure =

-To change the age settings and the sorry message or for our most advanced users alter the html or css your will need to alter a plugin file by following the given instructions below.
+To change the age settings and the sorry message or for our most advanced users alter the html or css
+Your will need to alter a plugin file by following
+The given instructions below.

 1. Go to `Plugins->Editor` under the wordpress admin panel.

 1. Once there, at the top right side of the page you will see `Select plugin to edit` you will want to select `KodMi Age Validator` from the drop down then click the select button.

-1. From the list under `Plugin Files` Navigate to 'Public->js` and click on `kodmi-age-validator-public.js`
+1. From the list under `Plugin Files` Navigate to 'Public->as` and click on `kodmi-age-validator-public.js`

 1. Once you see `Editing kodmi-age-validator/public/js/kodmi-age-validator-public.js (active)` at the top of the page, the file has loaded and you can edit it.

 1. Scroll to the bottom of this file.
-Lines 111-115 are your configurations for age requirement, html, sorry message, and callback.
+Lines 111-115 are your configurations for Age requirement, html, sorry message, and callback.
 There are comments on those lines to help you know what to change.

 == Frequently Asked Questions ==

 = Is there a way to configure plugin without changing code? =

-Currently the anwser is no. But in the future this will be a feature.
+Currently the answer is no. But in the future this will be a feature.

 == Screenshots ==